- Get started with TOP-10 crucial steps of photography basics:

 It is possible that an interesting object may disappear before you press the shutter button.
 It is also possible that your model will stop smiling or just get tired to wait while you adjust your shooting parameters.
-Learn to preset exposure settings and work quickly with focus.
+Learn to present exposure settings and work quickly with focus.

-This will guarantee presence of a proper focus and exposure.
+This will guarantee the presence of a proper focus and exposure.
 If your camera has a satisfying shutter speed, turn off unnecessary camera functions and try to shoot differently.
 Release the shutter button one or two seconds before the event culminates.

 Use simple settings

 Try to avoid AUTO mode for shooting.
-If you have a very little experience, and you hardly understand the manual settings of your camera, try new option.
+If you have very little experience, and you hardly understand the manual settings of your camera, try the new option.
 In case when you do not have time to select optimal settings in manual mode, it is a good habit to use the scene mode (SCN).
 You will get a much better result than if you tried to shoot with newly set parameters in manual mode or in fully automatic mode.